 Biography

-Christen Buckley's research areas include advocacy, communication technology, the ethics of technology, and public interest communication.
+Christen Buckley's research areas include corporate social advocacy/responsibility, nonprofit communication, crisis communication, and communication technologies.
 She has more than five years of experience as a digital media strategist with a strong background in campaign development, research and analytics, and branding for digital channels.
 Christen has managed and implemented multi-million dollar integrated online marketing campaigns for local and national nonprofits, developed multi-channel strategies to acquire new constituents and cultivate current constituents, constructed analytical reports, and provided in-depth analyses of fundraising benchmarks.

 Areas of Expertise (5)